mataroa-blog/mataroa/README.md

 Feel free to open a PR on [GitHub](https://github.com/sirodoht/mataroa/fork) or send an email patch to [~sirodoht/mataroa-devel@lists.sr.ht](~sirodoht/mataroa-devel@lists.sr.ht).

+On how to contribute using email patches see [git-send-email.io](https://git-send-email.io/).

 ## Development

 This is a [Django](https://www.djangoproject.com/) codebase.
 Check out the